April 20th is the biggest sales day of the year for most cannabis retailers.

 Improve the reach of your word-of-mouth marketing.
-A customer that typically buys concentrates, likely hangs out with people that also buy concentrates.
+A customer that typically buys concentrates likely hangs out with people that also buy concentrates.

-- Improve your understanding of your customer base as a whole.
+Improve your understanding of your customer base as a whole.
 Offer products that appeal to your customer segments at your store specifically, not just what products are selling the best in the competitive marketplace.

 Identify opportunities for upselling.
 A customer that traditionally buys flower can be upsold a greater quantity, higher quality strains, or other related offerings that can increase your average order value.

 Understand what your customers can afford.
-By tracking average spend data you can discern how much disposable income certain segments might have available and use that information to offer higher priced products and improve your average order value during the 420 holiday retail period.
+By tracking average spend data you can discern how much disposable income certain segments might have available and use that information to offer higher-priced products and improve your average order value during the 420 holiday retail period.

 Consider "special" or exclusive offerings for your VIPs or loyal customers.
-To honor your existing customer base, and keep them loyal, focus on exclusivity, like offering an early access sale, swag, or additional savings.
+To honor your existing customer base—and keep them loyal—focus on exclusivity, like offering an early access sale, swag, or additional savings.

-- Offer post-holiday specials to highly-targeted segments, like people who work at dispensaries.
+Offer post-holiday specials to highly-targeted segments, like people who work at dispensaries.
 Taking an example from restaurants/bars, an "industry" discount can help to increase your market share with your local dispensary employees.
-You can offer as a one-time, post-420 discount, or a recurring deal.
+You can offer this as a one-time, post-420 discount, or a recurring deal.

-It’s not just about getting your products and offers in front of your audience, segmentation allows you to make sure that you are putting the right offer in front of the right audience.
+It’s not just about getting your products and offers in front of your audience—segmentation allows you to make sure that you are putting the right offer in front of the right audience.

 Get creative and have fun with your specials!
 It's 420, so why not play up the party?